Example Switcher

 What we do not recommend

-• Don't open with a meme or a song.
+- Do not open with a meme or a song.
 The structure suggests you have not actually thought about what happened.
+Save the song for after the repair has taken.

-• Don't ask for forgiveness in the same message.
-“Please forgive me” in the opening puts the burden on them.
+- Do not ask for forgiveness in the same message.
+Lewicki's work named this the lowest-impact of the six elements.
+"Please forgive me" in the opening puts the burden on them.
 Make the apology, then let them respond when they are ready.

-• Don't text-and-text-and-text.
-Send the apology in one or two messages.
-Sit with the silence afterward.
-The temptation to fill the silence is rarely a kindness to the other person.
+- Do not text-and-text-and-text.
+Send the apology in one or two messages, then sit with the silence afterward.
+The temptation to fill that silence is rarely a kindness to the other person.

-4. Aim for the 24-hour window.
+- Aim for the twenty four hour window.
 If you missed it, name the delay as part of the apology.

 Frequently asked questions